repository-preservation/lcmap-ccdc/README.rst

 Streamlined Research to Operations
 ----------------------------------
 * Development and analysis Notebooks are controlled outside Firebird.
-* Code may be moved to operations [by merging it directly into lcmap-firebird or included it via library.](#developing-firebird)
+* Code may be moved to operations `by merging it directly into lcmap-firebird or included it via library. <#developing-firebird>`_

 Get Started